toyokazu/omniauth-shibboleth/README.md

 https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPSpoofChecking

-To provide Shibboleth attributes via environment variables, we can not use mod_proxy_balancer based approach.
+To provide Shibboleth attributes via environment variables, we can not use proxy based approach, e.g. mod_proxy_balancer.
 Currently we can realize it by using Phusion Passenger as an application container.
 An example construction pattern is shown in presence_checker application (https://github.com/toyokazu/presence_checker/).

 ### :request_type option

-You understand the issues using ShibUseHeaders, but and yet if you want to use the mod_proxy_balancer based approach, you can use :request_type option.
+You understand the issues using ShibUseHeaders, but and yet if you want to use the proxy based approach, you can use :request_type option.
 This option enables us to specify what kind of parameters are used to create 'omniauth.auth' (auth hash).
+This option can also be used to develop your Rails application without local IdP and SP by using :params option.
 The option values are:

 - **:env** (default) The environment variables are used to create auth hash.
 - **:header** The auth hash is created from header vaiables.
 In the Rack middleware, since header variables are treated as environment variables like HTTP_*, the specified variables are converted as the same as header variables, HTTP_*.
 This :request_type is basically used for mod_proxy_balancer approach.
 - **:params** The query string or POST parameters are used to create auth hash.
 This :request_type is basically used for development phase.
+You can emulate SP function by providing parameters as query string.
+In this case, please do not forget to add Shib-Session-ID or Shib-Application-ID value which is used to check the session is created at SP.

 The following is an example configuration.